 Portfolio Risk Management

 Edgewood’s Large Cap Growth Equity strategy pursues a bottom-up investment process to construct a portfolio of large-cap growth companies.
-Edgewood limits its position in any one security to an 8% cap and an industry cap not to exceed 25%.
+Edgewood limits its position in any one security to an 8% cap and a 25% limit in any one sector, as defined by Edgewood's Investment Committee.

 Edgewood focuses on two distinct areas when managing the portfolio:

-The investment team searches for companies that are well positioned for long-term growth, driven by demand for their products and services, trading at substantial discounts to their fair value, and are at an early stage in their profit cycle.
+The investment team searches for companies that are considered, according to our investment methodology, as well positioned for long-term growth, driven by demand for their products and services, trading at substantial discounts to their fair value, and are at an early stage in their potential profit cycle.

 Based on the investment team’s fundamental analysis of a company’s profit cycle and using a five-year discount to present value model, portfolio holdings evolve through three phases:

-In Phase One investments are in the early part of their profit cycle and will warrant a more sizable weighting once their profit cycle begins to grow;
+In Phase One investments are considered to be in the early part of their potential profit cycle and are expected to provide a more sizable weighting once their potential profit cycle begins to grow;

 Lastly, in Phase Three investments are companies that are being reduced because they are nearing the team’s estimate of full valuation or their profit cycle has begun to deteriorate.